rpgholap/Web-Technologies/04_AJAX.md

 ## XMLHttpRequest States

 Every AJAX request goes through **5 states** tracked by `readyState`:
+- we have to recognize the current state/status of the request
+- when a request is sent from a client/browser then always the browser will maintain a state for the request using a numeric value : 0 1 2 3 4 readyState
+    - readyState 0 : new object of XMLHttpRequest has been created
+    - readyState 1 : request has been initialized / open() has been called
+    - readyState 2 : request has been sent
+    - readyState 3 : server accepted the request and started processing it
+    - readyState 4 : response is ready at the client side

 | State | Value | Description | What's Happening |
 |-------|-------|-------------|------------------|